barchart/barchart-archon/maven-central.md

 -->
 ### maven build marker
-when this file is present in project root folder, project artifacts will be published to the barchart private repository
+when this file is present in project root folder, project artifacts will be published to the maven central